-Prerequisite: C or better in Algebra II in Depth and teacher recommendation.
+Prerequisite: Passing grade in Algebra II in Depth.
 Duration: Semester.
-Credit: 0.5 Math and possible CCV credit through dual enrollment.
+Credit: 0.5 Math

 #279 Pre-Calculus: ♦

 This course is designed to prepare students for Calculus.
 Topics of study include an expansion on function analysis, applications of trigonometric functions, rational functions, conic sections, and matrices and vectors.
 Combining analytic geometry with the concepts of algebra and functions, students develop a stronger dialogue between algebra and geometry, allowing each to illuminate and extend the other.
 Technology is used extensively in order to view, analyze, and solve problems.